Seeed-Studio/wiki-documents/docs/ReSpeaker_2_Mics_Pi_HAT.md

 **4. Use the on-board APA102 LEDs**

 Each on-board APA102 LED has an additional driver chip.
-The driver chip takes care of receiving the desired colour via its input lines, and then holding this colour until a new command is received.
+The driver chip takes care of receiving the desired color via its input lines, and then holding this color until a new command is received.

 ```
 sudo pip install spidev